helios-decompiler/standalone-app/README.md

 Helios is an all-in-one Java reverse engineering tool.
 It features integration with the latest up-to-date decompilers.

+If you want to download the latest version, check out the FAQ down below

 There are several keybinds that can be used.
 To open a new file, simply use `Ctrl-O`.
 Arrow keys can be used to navigate the file tree.
 Enter or clicking a file will open that file into the editor view.